Falafel is a dish that originated in Egypt but is widely eaten in the Western parts of Asia. They are made by frying or baking.

-If you leave one the balls in contact with the oil for too long, they will soak up oil and be unpleasant for eating.
+If you leave one of the balls in contact with the oil for too long, they will soak up oil and be unpleasant for eating.

-Despite the usefulness of all these processes in providing you heated falafel, this delicacy is best enjoyed fresh.
+Despite the usefulness of all these processes in providing you with heated falafel, this delicacy is best enjoyed fresh.
 It is best to have the balls freshly baked or fried.

 It is advised that you make as much of the dough as you know will be needed for the next few days, take as much as you need for the day while you keep the rest in the freezer, mold them and prepare them by baking or frying.